shiva-kannan/RayTracingInOneWeekend-Python/README.md

 I took a long break before this section and so I had to read back everything I had done before to carry on the momentum

 * It was straightforward to make a Camera class and abstract what was going on in the main.py into it's own
-* Anti Aliasing was about averaging out the color value by sending in multiple ray for the same pixel : Thankfully the random function in Python was doing it's job of giving me [0, 1) real numbers so that was great!
+* Anti Aliasing was about averaging out the color value by sending in multiple rays for the same pixel : Thankfully the random function in Python was doing it's job of giving me [0, 1) real numbers so that was great!
 * I got stuck at this step for a while because the += operator wasn't working because of the vec3 `_add_` override.
 I had to expand it and it worked fine.
 I also learnt that I could override the `__iadd__` method to make it work but I kept it this way for now